 When other pursuits take you out of your comfort zone

-It is too easy to assume, if you have worked for a while at the same level or a long time with the same employer you are stale and lack resilience.
-Yet, you may be stepping well out of your comfort zone in other facets of your life including: trying stand-up comedy, learning a language, working two jobs, studying, pursuing a challenging fitness goal, volunteering for a cause that’s important to you or joining a board.
-Growing, learning and skill development doesn’t just happen at work, and often we have no idea what our colleagues are doing outside of work.
+It’s too easy to assume if you have worked for a while at the same level or a long time with the same employer you are stale and lack resilience.
+Yet, you may be stepping well out of your comfort zone in other facets of your life including trying stand-up comedy, learning a language, working two jobs, studying, pursuing a challenging fitness goal, volunteering for a cause that’s important to you, or joining a board.
+Growing, learning, and skill development don’t just happen at work, and often we have no idea what our colleagues are doing outside of work.

 Stepping back – finding your fit